 Due to the 24-hour nature of our business, Aspire Health Alliance will remain open during inclement weather.
-If, however the Governor of the Commonwealth of Massachusetts announces that the State offices are closing due to inclement weather, "non essential" personnel at Aspire Health Alliance will be sent home or will not have to report to work.

-All direct care residential, maintenance, and crisis team staff are considered "essential" staff and will be required to report to work for all shifts regardless of weather conditions.
-Senior Leaders may designate additional personnel as "essential" at their discretion.
+However, if the Governor of the Commonwealth of Massachusetts announces that the State offices are closing due to inclement weather; "non-essential" personnel at Aspire Health Alliance will be sent home or will not have to report to work.
+For the purposes of this policy, all direct care residential, maintenance, and emergency team staff are considered "essential" staff and will be required to report to work for all shifts regardless of weather conditions.
+A member of the Senior Leadership Team, including the Divisional Director may designate additional personnel as "essential" at their discretion.

-- A. When there is inclement weather, employees should listen to either the radio, television or log on to Mass. gov for an announcement from the Governor of the Commonwealth.
-If the Governor announces the State's closing for non-essential personnel, Aspire Health Alliance employees will be paid as follows: - 1.
-Non-essential employees who are scheduled to work on the day of the announcement will be paid for their regularly scheduled hours for that day. - 2.
-Essential employees who are scheduled to work on that day and report to work will be paid at time and one-half for all hours worked on that day. - 3.
-Essential employees who are scheduled to work on that day and do not report to work will not be paid unless vacation/personal time is authorized by the Senior Leader. - B. If an announcement of closing for non-essential personnel is not made by the Governor and Aspire Health Alliance remains open, employees wanting to take time off must get prior approval from their supervisor and use personal and/or vacation time for all hours missed.
+- A. When there is inclement weather, employees should go to www.mass.gov for an announcement from the Governor of the Commonwealth and Aspire's Website will also provide the announcement from the Governor.
+If the Governor announces the State's closing or delayed start time for non-essential personnel, Aspire Health Alliance employees will be paid as follows: - 1.
+Non-essential employees who are scheduled to work and can work from home, should.
+They will be paid for their regularly scheduled hours for that day.
+Staff not able to work remotely will be paid their regularly scheduled hours for that day. - 2.
+Non-essential employees already scheduled to be on vacation during a weather emergency must use vacation time regardless of whether the office was closed due to a weather emergency.
+This also holds true for scheduled Personal Time. - 3.
+Essential employees who are scheduled to work on that day and report to work will be paid at time and one-half for all hours worked on that day. - 4.
+Essential employees who are scheduled to work on that day and do not report to work will not be paid unless vacation/personal time is authorized by a member of the Senior Leadership Team or the Divisional Director. - B. Aspire recognizes occasionally severe weather conditions will occur during weekend shifts not covered by an announcement from the governor regarding non-essential personnel.
+Under these circumstances the Chief and Divisional Director of the affected programs that provide weekend service, will determine if and what weekend shift(s) are to be paid at time and one-half. - C. On occasion the Governor may ban driving for individuals who live and/or work in specific counties in the Commonwealth of Massachusetts.
+In this situation Aspire Health Alliance retains the right to open programs in counties not covered in the Governor's announcement. - D. If an announcement of closing for non-essential personnel is not made by the Governor and Aspire Health Alliance remains open, employees wanting to take time off must get prior approval from their supervisor and use personal and/or vacation time for all hours missed.
 Failure to get supervisory approval may result in disciplinary action.